ga4gh/ga4gh-schemas/doc/source/api/biometadata.rst

 .. _biometadata_biosample:

 *******************************
-BioMetadata: *BioSample* Object
+BioMetadata: *Biosample* Object
 *******************************

-BioSample in the GA4GH Schema
+Biosample in the GA4GH Schema
 ------------------------------

 The majority of use cases of GA4GH